 #7 Get those pearly whites with oil pulling.

 Oil pulling is an ancient Ayurvedic ritual dating back over 3,000 years, whereby people would swish 1 tbs of cold pressed oil (coconut, sesame or olive) for up to 20 minutes around their mouth before spitting it out (in the bin rather than the sink so as to not clog drains).
 While oil pulling is not just good in a superficial sense (hello pearly whites) it’s also said to promote oral hygiene, remove toxins from the blood and skin, detox the body and increase energy.
 Worth a try.
 But a warning, if you have a strong gag reflex just start with a tablespoon as it can be quite a weird sensation at first!
-Here’s what my son’s dentist Dr Lewis Ehlrich says about oil pulling.
+Dr Lewis Ehrlich has to say about Oil Pulling

 #8 Treat cracked heels.